Skip to content

 • Poor attendees may be asked to an attendance meeting to identify if any support can be offered to the family to aid attendance;

-• All unexplained absences are followed up within the morning session
+• All unexplained absences are followed up within the morning session.

 Holidays in term-time

 In order to ensure that the pupils at Oldway Primary School receive an education that maximises opportunities for each pupil to reach their full potential, the Head of School will not authorise term time holidays.
-Any exceptional circumstances should be put in writing by completion of this form: Absence Request Form Please read the document 'Avoidable Absence in Term-Time' below before completing the form.

 Unauthorised leave can result in parents being fined £80 per parent per child (please see further information in the letter below from Torbay Local Authority).
 The Local Authority may take parents to court where parents take their child out of school without authorisation.